mathisdrn/M1MIASHS-NLP/README.md

 - Visit the [hosted version](https://mathisdrn.github.io/M1MIASHS-NLP/) of this project
 - Download the [PDF version](https://raw.githubusercontent.com/mathisdrn/M1MIASHS-NLP/master/exports/project.pdf) of this project

+### Project description

+Train a French spam classifier using TfidfVectorizer features.
+Compare the performance of Naive Bayes, Logistic Regression, and SVM classifiers

 ### Usage

 To run the code in this repository, you will need to create a conda environment with the dependencies specified in the `requirements.yml` file.
 You can do so by running the following command in your terminal: